Previous

 Find out how you can inspire the next generation of engineers.

-Are you an experienced engineer looking for a new challenge?
-Or maybe a recent graduate with a passion for inspiring the next generation of engineers?
+Are you an experienced engineer or apprenticeship lead looking for a new challenge?
+Or maybe a recent graduate with a passion for inspiring the next generation of professionals?
 Either way, Weston College wants to hear from you!

 We offer a fully supported programme of training, including a funded teaching qualification, so you can take your expertise to the classroom and help shape the future of the engineering industry.